Ottermad/ottermad.github.io/_posts/2023-09-09-QC-Course-Inner-Products.md

 $$\langle x, y \rangle = \overline{\langle y, x \rangle}$$

-In this case where the set of scalars we are working with is the real numbers, then since
+In the case where the set of scalars we are working with is the real numbers, then since

 $$x = \overline{x}$$